Free shipping on orders over 50€ up to 500g

 • Discreet and aesthetic

-• No clasp required
+• No need for a clasp

 Which wire should I use to make a bracelet with a sliding knot?